Tharunaditya/Enhancing-Cyber-Resilience-The-Role-of-Threat-Intelligence-in-Risk-Management/README.md

 ## Contributing

-If you have ideas for improvements or find any issues, please feel free to open an issue or submit a pull request.
+If you have ideas for improvements or find any issues, please feel free to open an issue or submit a pull request. you can also contact me through my linkedin: [Tharunaditya Anuagnti](https://www.linkedin.com/in/tharunaditya-anuganti/)

 ## License